CollasLab/edd/README.md

   * A higher value favors smaller enriched domains devoid of heterogeneity.
   * More information and examples can be found in the *Additional* section below.

+## Output Files
+EDD creates three files in the output directory.
+* A bed file with peaks
+* A log file describing input files, parameters and runtime data
+* A bedgraph file with binscores

+The peaks should always be compared against the bedgraph file in a genome browser.
+See the *Selecting a negative score scale parameter* example in the *Additional* section below.

 ## Additional

 ## Input Files